Dairies ask stores to end customer purchase limits

 FRESNO, Calif.
-(KSEE) – The CEO of United Western Dairies is asking grocery stores to end any limits on how much milk customers may purchase.
+(KGPE) – The CEO of United Western Dairies is asking grocery stores to end any limits on how much milk customers may purchase.

 Anja Raudabaugh says, “One of the bigger challenges we have at the consumer level at grocery stores is this purchase limit.
 That’s got to be lifted in every situation possible.
 That’s sending the wrong demand signal to our processors and we really want to make sure we keep that demand signal up so that we don’t end up in a situation where we have shortages.”